ArthurZey/arthurzey.github.io/_pages/stubs/physical-fitness.md

 {% endcomment %}

 #### Supplements with Food

+To be frank, I'm not confident how much good these various supplements are doing and how much I'm getting what I need from things like food (and in the case of vitamin D, exposure to sunlight).
+I might be largely throwing my money away.
+But given the fact that I don't really have a lot of variety in my diet, hate [seafood](/paleo/#seafood), and have a general disposition toward eating the same boring things day in, day out (especially when I'm strictly adhering to a predefined meal plan!), I think of this as a sort of insurance policy, covering my bases in terms of important nutrients (vitamins, minerals, etc).
+Over the years, I've introduced a lot of various supplements, some for promoting general health and some to address specific issues, and I've given an indication below as to what benefit I hope to gain from each of them.

 | Supplement | Morning Dosage | Evening Dosage | Justification |
 | :---- | :---- | :---- | :---- |